 Like I said before, the bag really uplifts the outfit, matching perfectly with the pants and bringing the whole look together.

 After mastering the art of mixing two neutrals, try combining three (or more!) neutrals into a single outfit.

 This can work for a multitude of different color combinations, but I decided to work with two shades that aren’t often paired together — black and navy — with some splashes of gray.

 It might seem unusual to pair all three of these colors together.
 But as you can see, they actually all flow and look cohesive in this look.

-Having a basic pant like these black jeans sets the outfit and then you can add this gray sweater for contrast.
+Having basic pants like these black jeans sets the outfit and then you can add this gray sweater for contrast.
 It is not fitted, giving the whole piece a cozier look.